Barry Allen: Blackest Night

 Barry Allen is one of the main characters in Blackest Night alongside Hal Jordan.
-Allen appears alongside Jordan in the Free Comic Book Day issue Blackest Night #0 that acts as a prologue to the July company crossover.
+Allen appears alongside Jordan in the Free Comic Book Day issue Blackest Night #0 which acts as a prologue to the July company crossover.

 At the grave of Bruce Wayne in Gotham City, Hal and Barry reflect on Batman's death and how the hero community is avoiding linking Wayne and Batman.

-This reflection turns to the pair looking at their own deaths, comparing the sadness that Barry's death engendered in others while Hal's death produced anger.
+This reflection turns to the pair looking at their deaths, comparing the sadness Barry's death engendered in others while Hal's death produced anger.
 Hal sums it up by telling Barry, "I died a sinner.
-You died a saint." (though he admits he's not and reflecting of his past sins.)
-The conversation moves on to the world becoming "more dangerous" after Barry's death and observing that the deaths of Arthur Curry and Martian Manhunter cost the Justice League its "heart and soul".
+You died a saint."
+The conversation moves on to the world becoming "more dangerous" after Barry's death and observing that the deaths of Arthur Curry and Martian Manhunter cost the Justice League its "heart and soul."
 As they leave the cemetery, Barry expresses hope that their dead comrades will be returned to them.
 He specifically cites Batman noting, "If there's an escape, you can bet Batman's already planning it."

 Barry also appears alongside Hal in the July issues of Green Lantern tying into the event.
-Recently, in a fight with Black Lantern J'onn J'onzz, he found a mysterious black residue at Bruce Wayne's grave—a black form coagulating much like blood that started corrupting him by partly decaying his skin and muscle during the fight against his former friend, who is intent on killing both Hal and Barry, seeing how they both died, and in the eyes of the Black Lanterns, must return to that state to keep the universe in balance.
+Recently, in a fight with Black Lantern J'onn J'onzz, he found a mysterious black residue at Bruce Wayne's grave—a black form coagulating much like blood that started corrupting him by partly decaying his skin and muscle during the fight against his former friend, who is intent on killing both Hal and Barry, seeing how they both died and in the eyes of the Black Lanterns, must return to that state to keep the universe in balance.

 After fighting off the undead Martian and the subsequent Black Lanterns with Hal and the arriving Atom, Mera, Firestorm, and two of the Indigo Tribe members, Barry, along with Wally and Bart, races across the globe to warn every superhero community across the planet.
 His message also inadvertently warns the Rogues.
 They all realize that their deceased members would come after them and decide to strike first at Iron Heights Penitentiary, unaware that the undead Rogues are ready for them.
 While doing so, Barry meets a Black Lantern version of Professor Zoom for a brief battle.
 Barry decides to go to Gorilla City to seek aid from its ruler Solovar, unaware the gorilla leader had been killed years before.
 Finding the city attacked, Barry assumed Grodd had struck only to be horrified to learn Solovar was now a Black Lantern.
 Their fight was shortened by Barry racing to Coast City.